 My good cheer is sarcastic because the reason it dropped is nothing to celebrate.
 Quite the opposite: The unemployment rate only came down, according to today's Bureau of Labor Statistics report, because 368,000 people who'd been looking for jobs stopped looking.
 Lost hope.
 Quit the search in despair.
-Because of this, the labor force participation rate dropped from 63.7 percent in July to 63.5 percent in August.
-This is the lowest participation rate since September 1981.

 I read that as saying: If the labor force participation rate today were the same as it was in December 2007, when the recession began, and those additional people seeking work were counted as unemployed, then the August unemployment rate would be 11.6 percent, not 8.1 percent.
 In other good news, the job creation figures for June and July were both revised -- downward.

 I suppose I'm getting more stubborn in my "maturity," but I have no intention of giving up looking for full-time employment, especially when the end result, a lower unemployment rate, creates the false impression that things are getting better.
 We all know that when people who don't read beyond the headlines see "unemployment rate down," they think, "Great, that's an improvement!"

 I refuse to become one of those unemployed people who is so discouraged that I give up.

 So is there any light at the end of this tunnel, after over 3½ years of unemployment at 8 percent or higher?

 Last night, President Obama told us that his economic recovery plan "may be harder, but it leads to a better place."

 I have a few questions for him.
 What place might that be?
 Better for whom?
 And how much longer do we unemployed have to wait to arrive there?